albar965/littlenavmap-manual/README.md

 Adds departure, destination and all waypoints to the current flight plan.

 Using `Append Flight Plan` allows to load or merge complete flight plans or flight plan snippets into a new plan.
 All waypoints are added at the end of the current flight plan.
-Then you can use the `Delete selected Legs` and `Move selected Legs up/down` context menu items to arrange the waypoints and airports as you like.
+Then you can use the `Delete selected Legs` and `Move selected Legs up/down` context menu items to arrange the waypoints and airports as required.
 See [Flight Plan Table View Context Menu](#flight-plan-table-view-context-menu).

 #### Save Flight Plan {#save-flight-plan}